 Fatehpur Sikri is an amazing travel destination which is an hour away from Agra.
-Known for its spiritual splendor, Fatehpur Sikri is the blaze of light on any Golden Triangle tour itinerary.
+Moreover, known for its spiritual splendor, Fatehpur Sikri is the blaze of light on any Golden Triangle tour itinerary.

 It is probably the only Mughal city/complex that has taken inspirations from Hindu and Jain architecture.
-Some of its eye-popping attractions are:
+Also, some of its eye-popping attractions are:

 Entry fee: 15 INR for Indian citizens and 110 INR (1.59 USD) for foreign tourists.

 Breathe in history at one of the most revered structures built by Emperor Akbar.
-Its glory is such that it houses the tomb of its own creator.
-This masterpiece of Akbar’s imagination flaunts the traits of his own personality.
+It should be noted that its glory is such that it houses the tomb of its own creator.
+Without a soubt, this masterpiece of Akbar’s imagination flaunts the traits of his own personality.
 So, if you are a history buff who is in complete awe of the Mughal Era, then, this is the place you will remember for life.